gobengo/streamhub-backbone/README.md

 # Using it

+[Bower](http://twitter.github.com/bower/) is used for dependency management.
+You can install the dependencies with

+    bower install

+If you are unable to use bower, you can download the components dir as a tar

+    curl -L "http://d.pr/f/DC3b+" > components.tar.gz
+    tar -xvf components.tar.gz

 StreamHub-Backbone is written as a series of [AMD](http://requirejs.org/docs/whyamd.html) modules.
 You will need to use an AMD loader like [RequireJS]() to use it.
 Add it as a package in your RequireJS config:

     packages: [{